Chapter 2. Change Tracking Framework Setup

-You may use Microsoft Excel to manage change tracking framework objects.
+You can use Microsoft Excel to manage change tracking framework objects.

 Create a new workbook and run Wizards, Data Connection Wizard: